seanmorris/Weaker/weakermap/README.md

 *A WeakerMap is an enumerable Map with with weak values rather than keys.*

 This class implements a pattern similar to the 'WeakMap', however its *values* are weakly referenced, rather than the keys.
 This allows for enumeration, clearing and arbitrarily valued keys, with the limitation that the *values* must be objects.
+Note that elements may not be garbage collected immediately upon leaving a given scope, however this should not have an impact on memory, and the memory will not be freed until the garbage collector runs, with or without the `WeakerSet`.
+See [MDN's notes on WeakRefs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakRef#notes_on_weakrefs) for more info.

 ## Install
 ```bash